Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: Abstract

 \section{Abstract}

-We study a relation between the curvature positivity and the asymptotic behavior of the higher cohomology for tensor powers of a holomorphic line bundle.
-A theorem of Andreotti and Grauert asserts that a partial curvature positivity implies asymptotic vanishing of certain higher cohomology groups.
-We study the converse implication under various situations, for example when a line bundle is semi-ample or big.
-We prove the converse implication on smooth projective surfaces without any assumptions on a line bundle.
+In this paper, we study relations between positivity of the curvature and the asymptotic behavior of the higher cohomology group for tensor powers of a holomorphic line bundle.
+The Andreotti-Grauert vanishing theorem asserts that partial positivity of the curvature implies asymptotic vanishing of certain higher cohomology groups.
+We investigate the converse implication of this theorem under various situations.
+For example, we consider the case where a line bundle is semi-ample or big.
+Moreover, we show the converse implication holds on a projective surface without any assumptions on a line bundle.